 Chemical energy is the energy that comes from the chemical change of a substance through a chemical reaction or, from being transformed into other substances.

-The periodic table of elements is a table that contains represented all the known chemical elements in a scientifically ordered way.
+The modern periodic table of elements is a table containing all the known chemical elements in a scientifically ordered way.

 A chemical element is a pure substance with certain physical and chemical properties.
 They are distinguished from each other by the electrical charge in the atomic nucleus.